 As a plant-based condiment, mustard provides essential nutrients for your body to boost your metabolism, prevent cancers, and strengthen bones.
 This happens as long as it’s not a big part of your daily diet.

-If you have an affair with spicy food, Sriracha is definitely what you need to put a bold spin on plain old meals.
+If you have an affair with spicy food, especially with Chinese homemade dishes, Sriracha is definitely what you need to put a bold spin on plain old meals.
 Simply put, it’s a hot sauce in which the mild spiciness of peppers dominates the sweetness.

 Hailing from Thailand’s coastal town of the same name, Sriracha is no doubt the country’s most famous sauce.
 You can use it in omelets, seafood, and a variety of Pad dishes for an extra kick in flavor.